Deduplication

 Database Query

-The deduplication check uses this query:
+The deduplication check uses this query within a locked transaction:

 SELECT id